NadzeyaShpakouskaya/ironfoudation-team-project-legacy/board_rules.md

 ### Sprint backlog

 Before sprint planning the issues place into Sprint backlog by PM.
-During the sprint planning process, the issues from the sprint backlog are estimated (labels with estimation are assigned), and the assignee is defined.
+During the sprint planning process, the issues from the sprint backlog are estimated (labels with estimation are assigned).

 **Estimation** is carried out with the participation of all team members online using the **Scrum Poker** technology on the resource [planningpokeronline](https://planningpokeronline.com).